 An Alternative to New Year’s Resolutions

-For me 2015 was full of endings and hints of new beginning.
-My children are no longer 100% dependant on me, financially or emotionally.
-They are growing into confident young adults, taking responsibility for themselves and planning for their futures.
+For me, 2015 was full of endings and hints of a new beginning.
+My children are no longer 100% dependent on me, financially or emotionally.
+They are becoming confident young adults, taking responsibility for themselves and planning their futures.
 My personal life is becoming less complicated and a lot less stressful.
-I’m starting to look forward to 2016.
+I’m starting to look forward to the future.

 So, this year I have chosen a word to influence and inspire my actions.
 SIMPLIFY